The AI Race

 xAI is enabled by the investments of Elon Musk, who controls the X empire of Tesla, SpaceX, etc.

 Big Tech companies play a unique role in the AGI race, bankrolling the utopists and exploiting their progress.
-They were not started in order to build AGI, and were not in the AGI race initially – yet they started participating when they realized there was traction towards AGI.
+They were not founded in order to build AGI, and did not start the AGI race – yet the traction towards AGI eventually got their attention.

 For example, Microsoft leadership invested and partnered with OpenAI because it was smelling AI progress passing by, and was unsatisfied with its internal AI teams.
 Kevin Scott, Microsoft’s CTO, wrote to CEO Satya Nadella and founder Bill Gates in 2019: